Armine Tumanyan

-Armine A. Tumanyan (Արմինե Թումանյան; born July 12, 1975, in Yerevan, Armenian SSR), Armenian painter, designer, coordinator of painting exhibitions.
-Member of the Artists' Union of Armenia, Head of Tavush Branch, Director of Tavush Spiritual Revival Foundation.
+Armine A. Tumanyan (Արմինե Թումանյան; born July 12, 1975, in Yerevan, Armenian SSR), is an Armenian painter, designer, coordinator of painting exhibitions.
+She is a member of the Artists' Union of Armenia, Head of Tavush Branch, and Director of Tavush Spiritual Revival Foundation.

 Biography

 Armine Tumanyan was born in 1975 in Yerevan.
 She graduated from the Department of Fine Arts of the Armenian State Pedagogical University with a degree in Fine Arts.
 She studied Fashion Design and Design at the State Academy of Fine Arts of Armenia (MA).
 In 2016 she founded the " ArtAm Gallery " platform at Zvartnots Airport, where she presents contemporary Armenian artists through exhibitions.

 The theme of Armine Tumanyan's works are: human in harmony with nature, the origins and present of Armenia, the reproduction of women's inner world, their mental state.